Updated January 31, 2024 by Sean McQuaid

 Why Can’t Victims Get Domestic Violence Charges Dropped?

-Put simply, victims can’t get domestic violence charges dropped as they may be under pressure from the alleged abuser, and if it were possible, it could entice pressure and manipulation to become common in such cases.
-The State thus has the decision making authority.
+Victims can’t get domestic violence charges dropped as they may be under pressure from the defendant or their family or friends.
+Thus, the State has the decision-making authority.

 So How Can a Victim Influence a Domestic Violence Charge?